Targeted review of the Commerce Act 1986

 - to allow the Minister of Commerce and Consumer Affairs to direct the Commerce Commission to undertake market studies; and

 - to invite the Minister of Commerce and Consumer Affairs to report back by 30 June 2018 before making final decisions on whether to proceed to a section 36 options paper.

-Cabinet papers and regulatory impact statements will be published shortly.
+Cabinet papers and regulatory impact statements can be downloaded below.

 Further detail on the market studies power